 To model Tom’s foam body in both SolidWorks and Maya, we used Autodesk Recap software to convert 2D images into a 3D model.
 The mesh that was generated was cleaned up using ZBrush and used as a reference during the design process.
 We used this mesh model for a variety of couple of different uses.
 I used it to confirm that everything I was designing would fit appropriately in Tom’s body as well as confirming that the pivot points for each function were placed correctly to produce the anticipated type of motion.
 A visualization of the 2D images stitched into the 3D model can be found below.

 We also used the mesh model as a way to pre-visualize what Tom would look like for each function, as our most important pillar was that we were not designing a robot, but rather that we were bringing a character to life.
 This was helpful for me during the design process, as it helped determine where each pivot should be placed to have Tom look the most natural.
 Working with our animator, she helped me to previsualize these movements using the mesh model in Maya to perform each function with its rotation points in different areas.
-For an example, see how we determined the pivot for head tilt:

 Range of Motion Studies